LedgeDash/unum-appstore/hello-world/README.md

-Scenario: chain (`hello` function is `Scalar`, single next).

-No fan-in, no propagating runtime metadata additional to the intermediary session context.

-# Execution

-Execute gmaithe `hello-world` workflow by invoking the `hello` function.
+This hello-world workflow consists of two functions: `hello` and `world`.
+`hello` simply returns the string `"Hello"`; `world` takes the output of `hello` and concatenates the string `"world"`.

 ## Input

 This workflow doesn't require any input data.
-See `events/trigger.json` for an example of an empty unum input.

 Alternatively, you can specify a SQS queue and the `world` will write its final outputs to the SQS queue.

 ## Output